Valerian

 Uses

-- Symptoms of menopause.
+- concerns of life stage.
 Research shows that taking 675-1060 mg of valerian root daily for 8 weeks can reduce the severity and frequency of hot flashes in postmenopausal women.

 Recommended Dosing